-Straw's confidently confrontational tone has been echoed and apparently vindicated more recently by those in the professional classes and others in positions of power and authority, evidenced by the Jay Report (2014), which investigated the circumstances surrounding the sexual abuse of at least 1400 children in Rotherham between 1997 and 2013 (see Tufail, 2015), and the Casey Review, which examined (the alleged failures of) social integration in the UK.
-These discourses, which have clearly become orthodox wisdom and therefore no longer taboo, demand a closer look.
+Straw's confidently confrontational tone has been echoed and apparently vindicated more recently by those in the professional classes and others in positions of power and authority.
+This is evidenced in Alexis Jay's (2014) report, which investigated the circumstances surrounding the sexual abuse of at least 1400 children in Rotherham between 1997 and 2013 (see Tufail, 2015), and the Casey Review, which examined the alleged failures of social integration in the UK.
+These discussions, which have clearly become orthodox wisdom and therefore no longer taboo, demand a closer look.

-The dominant and arguably hegemonic discourse on Muslim sexualities is inconsistent in its use of ethnic, racial and religious categories and terms, but its primary concern ultimately lies with Muslims.
+The dominant, and arguably hegemonic, discourse on Muslim sexualities is inconsistent in its use of ethnic, racial and religious categories and terms, but its primary concern ultimately lies with Muslims.
 In an op-ed on the Rotherham child abuse, Norfolk accused 'Muslim men, mostly of Pakistani origin' of being the perpetrators (Norfolk, 2012a: 11); this demonstrates a widespread tendency to slip between these and related terms, effectively using them as synonyms.
-In another article entitled 'Role of Asian Gangs is Played Down by Report on Thousands of Child Victims', Norfolk quotes Michael Gove, the Conservative Member of Parliament, former minister and jingoistic Brexiteer, as complaining about the establishment's silence on 'Asian abusers' (Norfolk, 2012b: 12).
+In another article, entitled 'Role of Asian Gangs is Played Down by Report on Thousands of Child Victims', Norfolk quotes Michael Gove, the Conservative Member of Parliament, and now Secretary of State for Environment, Food and Rural Affairs and jingoistic Brexiteer, as complaining about the establishment's silence on 'Asian abusers' (Norfolk, 2012b: 12).
 The media's far too regular (and unexamined) slippage between categories, including Muslim, Pakistani and Asian, refugee and immigrant, is open to interpretation.
-It may be argued that journalists, seeking to vary their language, are merely reaching for synonyms.
+It may be argued that journalists, in seeking to vary their language, are merely reaching for synonyms.
 Equally, it may be that their muddled reportage betrays ignorance.
 Whatever the case, categories are conflated, particular terms are used as surrogates for others, and out of this confusing picture the category of the Muslim floats to the surface.
-In the context of post-7/7 British media reportage on Muslims, Maria Sobolewska and Sundas Ali argue that the coverage 'follow[s] a pre-existing media narrative' (2015: 677), which may in turn be located within a much larger discursive system-namely, that of sexualized Orientalism (Phillips, 2016).
+In the context of post-7/7 British media reportage on Muslims, Maria Sobolewska and Sundas Ali argue that the coverage 'follow[s] a pre-existing media narrative' (2015: 677), which may, in turn, be located within a much larger discursive system - namely, that of sexualised Orientalism (Phillips, 2016).

-Sexualized Orientalism, though a historically coherent and repetitive narrative, is also marked by local variations and apparent contradictions.
-Sexualized Orientalist figures-of which Muslim men are prime examples-are in some cases depicted as sensuous and hypersexualized, in others as sexually repressed, and in certain cases as embodying both of these contradictory tendencies at once (Phillips, 2016).
-Straw's description of British Muslim men, for example, simultaneously refers to young men 'fizzing and popping with testosterone' and to a culture that denies them a healthy sexual 'outlet', allegedly driving them to take action in extreme ways, such as through the sexual exploitation of children.
-In his assertions about the closed sexual ecologies of British-Pakistani Muslims, Straw also dismissed the women in those communities, constructing them as sexually unavailable, repressed figures, devoid of sexual desire and experience.
+Sexualised Orientalism, though a historically coherent and repetitive narrative, is also marked by local variations and apparent contradictions.
+Sexualised Orientalist figures - of which Muslim men are prime examples - are in some cases depicted as sensuous and hypersexualised, in others as sexually repressed, and in certain cases as embodying both of these contradictory tendencies at once (Phillips, 2016).
+Straw's description of British Muslim men, for example, refers to young men 'fizzing and popping with testosterone'.
+Yet it simultaneously alludes to a culture that denies these men a healthy sexual 'outlet', allegedly driving them to take action in extreme ways, such as through the sexual exploitation of children.
+In his assertions about the closed sexual ecologies of British Pakistani Muslims, Straw also dismissed the women in those communities, constructing them as sexually unavailable, repressed figures, devoid of sexual desire and experience.